 In recognition of his work, Rob has received awards from numerous groups, including Mothers Against Drunk Driving (MADD-Virginia), the Virginia Chamber of Commerce, and the Psychiatric Society of Virginia.
 The Action Alliance, which works to address domestic violence and sexual assault, gave Rob the 2009 “Act, Honor, Hope” Award, and in 2011 recognized Rob along with 29 other Virginians as a “30 Voices for 30 Years” Honoree.

-An Eagle Scout, Rob was an active volunteer with the Boy Scouts and with the public schools prior to his election in 2001.
+An Eagle Scout, Rob was an active volunteer with the Boy Scouts and with the public schools prior to his first election.
 Rob and his wife Jessica have two children, Robbie and Evie.
 The Bells live in Albemarle County.